Project

 Brand new terminal in a historic monument

-Eurostar’s new UK Terminal is located in the heart of a national monument, that is Amsterdam Central Station, which is currently undergoing major renovation.
-The design seamlessly integrates into this large-scale station transformation, and honors the monument by weaving it into the spatial experience of the building.
+As a transport service that connects the continent, Eurostar plays a role in creating a shared European experience, with its stations serving as cultural landmarks.
+Cultural identity is therefore a key part of the brand’s character.
+Eurostar’s new UK Terminal is located in a national monument, that is Amsterdam Central Station, which is currently undergoing major renovation and redevelopment.
+The design seamlessly integrates into this large-scale station transformation and honors the monument by weaving it into the spatial experience of the building.

-The architects have taken great care to develop an architectonic concept that restores the lost monumental layers to their full glory, and makes them an integral part of the spatial experience.
+Mallika Arora (architect ZJA Architects & Engineers): “We have taken great care to develop an architectonic concept that restores the lost monumental layers to their full glory, and makes them an integral part of the spatial experience.
 Anyone entering the new terminal will be able to traverse the entire timeline of Pierre Cuypers’ monument.
-From the Cuypersgebouw which was built in 1889 to the IJhal which was realized as recently as 2017.
+From the Cuypersgebouw which was built in 1889 to the IJhal which was realized as recently as 2017.”

 Crossing borders